FotowoltaikaSC/solar-estimator/README.md

 7. Apply panel location algorithm to the result of step 6.

 ## Results
-The result of the algorithm are numerical values, describing the number of panels and the power that can be generated.
+The results of the algorithm are numerical values, describing the number of panels and the power that can be generated.

 ![widok2d](https://user-images.githubusercontent.com/50464859/145687981-17f75e76-6ffa-462a-95b6-e6ef4c4c3957.PNG)
 *Two buildings in the main campus of WUT: solar radiation map with orthophoto in the background*